mlibrary/about-publishing/src/content/features/title-tbd.md

           title: Editor of Automobiles and the Future and professor of sociology at the University of Michigan
         slides:
+          - image: ""
+            image_alt: ""
+            title: ""
+            text: In 1981, the University of Michigan Center for Japanese Studies launched the U.S.-Japan Automotive Conference (USJAC).
+Held annually until 1989, the USJAC facilitated reasoned dialogue between U.S. and Japanese business, political, and labor leaders against a backdrop of increasingly heated competition between the two countries’ auto industries.
           - image: /assets/screen-shot-2020-08-10-at-1.24.31-pm.png
             image_alt: ""
             title: ""